-The Elsevier Foundation-ISC3 Green & Sustainable Chemistry Challenge awards projects that use green and sustainable chemistry solutions to tackle some of the developing world’s greatest challenges whether in water, sanitation or energy.
+The Challenge awards projects that use green and sustainable chemistry solutions to tackle some of the developing world’s greatest challenges whether in water, sanitation or energy.

 The Librarians without Borders program supports Research4Life trainers, promotes strong health sciences information capacity and assist librarians – through technological infrastructure and access to quality information.

-Research4Life e-learning Program is led by Food and Agriculture Organization of the United Nations.
-The program aims to equip existing and potential users of the Research4Life programmes with the knowledge and the skills required to access and use the information effectively and efficiently.
+The Research4Life e-learning Program is led by Food and Agriculture Organization of the United Nations.
+It aims to equip existing and potential users of the Research4Life programs with the knowledge and the skills required to access and use the information effectively and efficiently.

 “Chemistry can play a key role in finding practical solutions to urgent challenges” – juror in Elsevier Foundation-ISC3 Green &… [Read more]